Rishibharaj/decision-standardization-framework/Correspondence-Intelligence-Layer.md

 ## Objective

-Create a repeatable and auditable method for classifying consumer communications in restricted environments using deterministic rule-based logic.
+Create a repeatable and auditable method for converting unstructured consumer communications into consistent operational decisions within restricted environments using deterministic business rules and governance controls.

 ---